gleez/cms/modules/gleez/guide/gleez/cache.index.md

 Memcache (tag)   | __Memory__   | Good      | No (yes) | Yes         | Yes | Generally fast distributed solution, but has a speed hit due to variable network latency and serialization
 Sqlite           | __Disk__     | Poor      | Yes      | No          | No  | Marginally faster than execution

 It is possible to have hybrid cache solutions that use a combination of the engines above in different contexts.
-This is supported with _Kohana Cache_ as well
+This is supported with _Gleez Cache_ as well

-## Minimum requirements

- *  Kohana 3.0.4
- *  PHP 5.2.4 or greater